JohnSundell/ImagineEngine/README.md

 📦 **Blocks**

 Blocks enable you to easily tile textures together to form objects that can scale nicely to any size, without having to scale any texture.
-This is done by stiching together up to 9 different texture to form a block of textures rendered side by side.
+This is done by stiching together up to 9 different textures to form a block of textures rendered side by side.
 Here's how you can easily create a block from a folder named "Platform" that contains the textures that should be stiched together:

 ```swift
 let block = Block(size: Size(width: 300, height: 300), textureCollectionName: "Platform")